JACマガジン

 • forestry

-Of these, 11 fields are accepted by Specified Skilled Worker (ii), excluding nursing care, motor transportation, railways, forestry and timber industries.
+Of these, 11 fields can be accepted in Specified Skilled Worker (ii), excluding nursing care, Automobile transportation business, railways, forestry, and Wood industry.

-Previously, Specified Skilled Worker (ii) only covered welding segments in the construction and shipbuilding and marine industries.
+Previously, Specified Skilled Worker (ii) only covered the construction and Shipbuilding and ship machinery industry sectors of welding.

-However, the scope of the Cabinet decision in 2023 has been expanded.
+However, with the 2023 Cabinet decision, the scope has been expanded.

-As of 2023, it is possible to accept Specified Skilled Worker (ii) in all industrial sectors except the nursing care field.
+As of 2023, we are now able to accept Specified Skilled Worker (ii) in all industries except the nursing care field.

-The four fields of "automobile transportation," "railway," "forestry," and "timber industry" will be newly added by the Cabinet decision in March 2024, and will be accepted from Specified Skilled Worker (i) first.
+The four fields of "Automobile transportation business," "railways," "forestry," and "Wood industry" will be newly added by the Cabinet decision in March 2024, and will be accepted by Specified Skilled Worker (i) first.

-Therefore, as of May 2024, we will not be able to accept Specified Skilled Worker (ii).
+As of May 2024, we are no longer accepting Specified Skilled Worker (ii).

 How is Specified Skilled Worker (ii) different from Specified Skilled Worker (i)?